 Sluice Boxes State ParkBelt

-The parks' history includes the Barker mines and the Montana Central Railroad.
+The park' history includes the Barker mines and the Montana Central Railroad.
 Remains of mines, a railroad, and historic cabins line Belt Creek as it winds through a beautiful canyon carved in limestone.

 Pictograph Cave State ParkBillings